 Gathering together with family and close friends who have shared the loss of your baby, can be a great source of comfort to you and your partner.

 2.)
 Take some time away for you and your partner

 Some couples prefer to go away for Christmas, whether that’s to a relative’s home or to somewhere completely new over Christmas.
 This can act as a much-needed escape from home, a change of scenery and as space to take a meaningful pause.

 Some couples I have cared for have been able to include their little one in the festive celebrations by decorating a separate little Christmas tree with white lights and topped with a little star or angel to represent their baby.
 Having a visible symbol like this, or a special tree bauble, allows some women to feel that their baby is included and a part of their families Christmas traditions, which can be hugely comforting.

-‘It’s the including Leo aspect that really helps soften the pain.
+"It’s the including Leo aspect that really helps soften the pain.
 It is, and never will be a cure.
 It isn’t us ‘making lemonade with the lemons’.
-It is simply finding a way to parent our baby, who isn’t with us anymore.’
-Blogger Jess from The Legacy of Leo, mother to baby Leo was born sleeping last January.
+It is simply finding a way to parent our baby, who isn’t with us anymore."
+Jess, founder of The Legacy of Leo.

 4.)
 Don’t feel pressured to celebrate

 Some couples who have suffered a loss may choose to not even acknowledge Christmas the first year.
 They may choose to do something special on the day to honour their baby instead, which can help to solidify some special memories as a family unit.